Educational options

 For some children with complex needs, a mainstream school may not be the best fit.
 Different placements can sometimes better support and cater to particular needs.
 It's important to consider individual requirements.
 Education should be in an environment that supports inclusive learning.

-Find out more about the options that MAY be available below.
-Please note: Not all the options below are open to everyone.
-It depends on individual needs and circumstances.
-For more information about any of the options, speak to your school Special Educational Needs Co-ordinator (SENCo), Education, Health and Care Plan (EHCP) Coordinator or SEND Information, Advice and Support Service (SENDIASS).
+For more information about any of the options, speak to your school special educational needs coordinator (SENCo), Education, Health and Care Plan (EHCP) Coordinator or SEND Information, Advice and Support (SENDIAS) Service.
 They will be able to provide you with further guidance.

 Mainstream school